usnistgov/5gdeploy/docs/tgcs.md

 In either case, you should specify `-i` flag to enable interval reports.

 Use `-P` client flag to send multiple parallel flows from the each client.
-If you observe CPU bottleneck when using this flag, consider adding `#cpus` preprocessor flag to increase CPU allocation, described in [advanced usage](tgcs-advanced.md).
+If you observe CPU bottleneck when using this flag, consider adding `#cpus` preprocessor flag to increase CPU allocation, described in [CPU allocation](tgcs-advanced.md).
-The `-P` flag is incompatible with `-R` flag, but you can use `#R` preprocessor flag to reverse direction, described in [advanced usage](tgcs-advanced.md).
+The `-P` flag is incompatible with `-R` flag, but you can use `#R` preprocessor flag to reverse direction, described in [reverse direction](tgcs-advanced.md).

 The outputs of each iperf2 container are saved in the stats directory.
 The script shows a table of iperf2 flows that have CSV output, together with iperf3 flows that have JSON output.